 In both sexes, desire tends to fall as we get older.
 Women are two to three times more prone to a drop in desire.
 In part, blame dropping androgens -- male hormones that are also found in women.

-There's no FDA-approved male hormone therapy for women with sexual problems, but some doctors prescribe creams off-label for some women.
+What helps: There's no FDA-approved male hormone therapy for women with sexual problems, but some doctors prescribe creams off-label for some women.
 The major problem with this type of treatment in women is the side effects, which include acne and excess body and facial hair.
 Being mindful of diet, sleep, and exercise can help restore libido.

 There's good news about aging and sex, too: Time.
 Many women report feeling an uptick in desire after menopause.

 Sex Drive Zapper: Depression -- and Depression Meds

 Menopause doesn't cause depression.
 But women do get it more than men, and the peak years --between ages 40 and 59 -- coincide with menopause.
 Since your whole body is a sex organ, when depression sends body chemicals out of whack, desire is affected, too.

 It doesn't help that some common antidepressants can mute desire and slow sexual response.
 Many women who are not depressed are prescribed these types of drugs for hot flashes and other menopause symptoms.
 Though the pills fix these problems, they can make desire tank.